tudo-aqua/bgw/docs/components/uicomponents/uicomponents.md

   with a text.
 - [TextInputUIComponents][TIUIComp]: extends UIComponent and provides a text where the user may write to.

-**NOTE:** UIComponentViews are ComponentViews.
+**NOTE:** UIComponents are ComponentViews.
 This means all methods of handling user input discussed in the [User Input Guide][UserInput] are available to UIComponentViews.

 This is a visual example of all the available UIComponents in the framework.
 Parts of the source code will be used in